-- (1) The Commission shall conduct research and analysis for the preliminary report in consideration of, at a minimum, the following priority areas: - (A) Increasing the SUD workforce to meet the needs of a diverse population with SUD and their families across the continuum of care and settings where services and supports are provided; - (B) Improving recruitment and retention to promote the long-term sustainability of the SUD workforce; - (C) Maximizing the use of resources and administrative efficiency; - (D) Incentivizing integrative approaches to achieve holistic outcomes; and - (E) Identifying and leveraging funding and financing mechanisms. - (2) The preliminary report shall be developed in consultation with relevant stakeholders, including, but not limited to, partner agencies, relevant licensing boards, local governments, Tribal governments and communities, existing members of the SUD workforce, treatment centers, people with lived and living experience, non-governmental organizations, and members of the public. - (3) Consultations shall take the form of surveys, personal interviews, focus groups, and/or public commentary, including, as appropriate, the ability to participate anonymously. - (4) Consultations shall be offered in person, virtually, and in writing, as appropriate, and in locations and in a format accessible to the target populations. - (d) Landscape review.-The landscape review shall collect information about each of the priority areas, including, at minimum, the following:
+- (2) A state-level needs assessment that identifies projected needs in the SUD workforce between [current year] and [10-year target date]; and - (3) A state-level gap analysis to identify any gaps, barriers, and areas for improvement between the current state of the SUD workforce, as identified in the landscape review, and the projected workforce requirements for [10-year target date], as identified in the needs assessment. - (c) Methodology.- - The Commission shall conduct research and analysis for the preliminary report in consideration of, at a minimum, the following priority areas: - (A) Increasing the SUD workforce to meet the needs of a diverse population with SUD and their families across the continuum of care and settings where services and supports are provided; - (B) Improving recruitment and retention to promote the long-term sustainability of the SUD workforce; - (C) Maximizing the use of resources and administrative efficiency; - (D) Incentivizing integrative approaches to achieve holistic outcomes; and - (E) Identifying and leveraging funding and financing mechanisms. - (2) The preliminary report shall be developed in consultation with relevant stakeholders, including, but not limited to, partner agencies, relevant licensing boards, local governments, Tribal governments and communities, existing members of the SUD workforce, treatment centers, people with lived and living experience, non-governmental organizations, and members of the public. - (3) Consultations shall take the form of surveys, personal interviews, focus groups, and/or public commentary, including, as appropriate, the ability to participate anonymously. - (4) Consultations shall be offered in person, virtually, and in writing, as appropriate, and in locations and in a format accessible to the target populations. - (d) Landscape review.-The landscape review shall collect information about each of the priority areas, including, at minimum, the following:

-- (1) The extent to which the current SUD workforce is meeting the needs of a diverse population with SUD and their families across the continuum of care and in settings where services and supports are provided under the following topic areas: - (A) The Commission shall investigate the following elements of SUD workforce composition.- - (i) Identify the size and composition of the current SUD workforce, including: - a) Number and type of SUD workforce members across the continuum of care; - b) Demographics of the current SUD workforce, including age, race, gender, sexual orientation, sexual identity, disability, language, and lived and living experience; and - Services and resources for supporting the existing SUD workforce; - (ii) Identify the capacity and scopes of practice for each profession that comprises the SUD workforce, including: - a) Curricula, training, and education requirements and practices, including core curricula for each role in the SUD workforce; and continuing education content, requirements, availability, accessibility, enrollment, and participation; and - b) Scopes of practice, including treatment and services that members of the SUD workforce are educated and trained to perform; that they are permitted to, or restricted from, performing under state law; and those they are actually performing; - (iii) The skills and competencies of the existing SUD workforce, including the alignment of the SUD workforce's education, experience, and training to the needs of individuals with SUD across the continuum of care;
+- (1) The extent to which the current SUD workforce is meeting the needs of a diverse population with SUD and their families across the continuum of care and in settings where services and supports are provided under the following topic areas: - (A) The Commission shall investigate the following elements of SUD workforce composition.- - (i) Identify the size and composition of the current SUD workforce, including: - a) Number and type of SUD workforce members across the continuum of care; - b) Demographics of the current SUD workforce, including age, race, gender, sexual orientation, sexual identity, disability, language, and lived and living experience; and - c) Services and resources for supporting the existing SUD workforce; - (ii) Identify the capacity and scopes of practice for each profession that comprises the SUD workforce, including: - a) Curricula, training, and education requirements and practices, including core curricula for each role in the SUD workforce; and continuing education content, requirements, availability, accessibility, enrollment, and participation; and - b) Scopes of practice, including treatment and services that members of the SUD workforce are educated and trained to perform; that they are permitted to, or restricted from, performing under state law; and those they are actually performing; - (iii)The skills and competencies of the existing SUD workforce, including the alignment of the SUD workforce's education, experience, and training to the needs of individuals with SUD across the continuum of care;